privacybydesign/irma-documentation/docs/irmajs.md

 This assumes you have an [`irma server`](irma-server) that is configured to [accept unauthenticated session requests](irma-server#requestor-authentication) listening at the URL indicated by `server`.

 For complete examples, see the `examples` folder.
+You can host these examples using the IRMA server, with:

+    irma server -v --static-path examples/browser